Training and fine-tuning

 • Project context (for multi-tenant isolation)

-Before fine-tuning, Sagewai uses logged conversations as few-shot examples to improve agent prompts immediately:
+Before you have enough data to fine-tune, you can use logged conversations as few-shot examples to improve agent responses immediately:

 store = SessionStore()